naiad-auv/naiad-auv-software/documentation/spa_over_can_bus.md

 ```

 ### Problems
-1. Which message ID should a new node use when first contacting the "network master"?
+1. Bootstraping.
+Which message ID should a new node use when first
+contacting the "network master"?

 ```
 If one message ID is registered as the "Hello network master" message then several